anupam-kumar-krishnan/Competitive_Programming/README.md

 <br>

 ## 🔴 _Note: Not following the folder structure will lead in Closing PR_ 🔴<br>
-## _Woah You have Successfully Contributed in Hacktoberfest 2021_ 🔥
+## _Woah🎊 You have Successfully✅ Contributed🎇 in Hacktoberfest 2021_ 🔥

 # 👕 _Why Should I Contribute?_
 Hacktoberfest has a simple and plain motto